rancher/rancher.github.io/rancher/v1.6/en/configuration/access-control/index.md

 #### Active Directory

 Select the **Active Directory** icon.
 If you want to use Active Directory using TLS, ensure that you have [started Rancher server with the appropriate certificate]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/installing-rancher/installing-server/#ldap).
 Fill in the sections and authenticate Rancher by clicking **Authenticate**.
 When Active Directory is enabled, you'll automatically be logged in as the username that was authenticated.
 You will also be logged in as an admin of Rancher.
+In 1.6 a new optional field called `Group Search Domain` is added to the ldap config.
+This field is similar to `Search Base`, but is exclusively dedicated to searching groups.
+If no value is provided then the `Search Base` will be used for searching group along with the user.

 #### Azure AD